wut-dev/blog/_posts/2024-07-05-moving-aws-accounts-within-organization.md

 There are several condition keys that can lead to the issue described above:

-* [aws:PrincipalOrgPaths](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html#condition-keys-principalorgpaths) - refers to the Organization path of the principal making the request
+* [aws:PrincipalOrgPaths](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html#condition-keys-principalorgpaths) - refers to the Organization path of the _principal making the request_
-* [aws:ResourceOrgPaths](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html#condition-keys-resourceorgpaths) - refers to the Organization path of the resource targeted by the request
+* [aws:ResourceOrgPaths](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html#condition-keys-resourceorgpaths) - refers to the Organization path of the _resource targeted by the request_
-* [aws:SourceOrgPaths](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html#condition-keys-sourceorgpaths) - refers to the Organization path of the resource making a service-to-service request (only when made by an AWS service principal).
+* [aws:SourceOrgPaths](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html#condition-keys-sourceorgpaths) - refers to the Organization path of the _resource making a service-to-service request_ (only when made by an AWS service principal)

-### Global Uniqueness
+### A Note on Global Uniqueness

 AWS guarantees that AWS Organization IDs (and their corresponding ARNs) are globally unique.
 However, OU IDs do not have the same guarantee (they are only unique within the same organization).
 When referencing an OU via the above condition keys, AWS recommends including the full path, including the Organization ID, to prevent a situation in which principals in an OU outside of your Organization are inadvertently trusted.